theogf/TestPicker.jl/README.md

 which will get you a fuzzy search, press enter and the file will be run under the test environment.

+The test mode supports **Tab completion** on test file names for convenience.

 ```julia-repl
 [ Info: Executing test file /home/theo/.julia/dev/TestPicker/test/test-subdir/test-file-c.jl
 ```